 Domestic Homicide Reviews (DHRs) came into effect on 13 April 2011.
 They were established on a statutory basis under section 9 of the Domestic Violence, Crime and Adults Act (2004).

 When a domestic homicide occurs the relevant police force should inform the relevant Community Safety Partnership (CSP) in writing of the incident.
 Where partner agencies of more than one local authority have known about or have had contact with the victim, the CSP of the local authority in which the victim was normally resident should take lead responsibility for conducting any review.

-The North Yorkshire Community Safety Partnership has the responsibility for establishing domestic homicide reviews within North Yorkshire, in conjunction with the appropriate Local Delivery Team (formally the district Community Safety Partnerships).
+The North Yorkshire Community Safety Partnership (NY CSP) has the responsibility for establishing domestic homicide reviews for North Yorkshire.

 Definition and Purpose

 A 'Domestic Homicide Review' refers to a review of the circumstances in which the death of a person aged 16 or over has or appears to have resulted from violence, abuse or neglect by: -

 - a person whom he/she was related or had been in an intimate personal relationship, or